 - Initialize the SPBRGH, SPBRG register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 12.3 "EUSART Baud Rate Generator (BRG)"). - Enable the serial port by setting the SPEN bit.
-The SYNC bit must be clear for asynchronous operation. - If interrupts are desired, set the RCIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - 4.
-Enable 9-bit reception by setting the RX9 bit. - Enable address detection by setting the ADDEN bit. - 6.
-Enable reception by setting the CREN bit. - The RCIF interrupt flag bit will be set when a character with the ninth bit set is transferred from the RSR to the receive buffer.
+The SYNC bit must be clear for asynchronous operation. - If interrupts are desired, set the RCIE interrupt enable bit and set the GIE and PEIE bits of the INTCON register. - 4.
+Enable 9-bit reception by setting the RX9 bit. - 5.
+Enable address detection by setting the ADDEN bit. - 6.
+Enable reception by setting the CREN bit. - 7.
+The RCIF interrupt flag bit will be set when a character with the ninth bit set is transferred from the receive shift register to the receive buffer.
 An interrupt will be generated if the RCIE interrupt enable bit was also set. - 8.
 Read the RCSTA register to get the error flags.
-The ninth data bit will always be set. - Get the received eight Least Significant data bits from the receive buffer by reading the RCREG register.
+The ninth data bit will always be set. - Get the received 8 Least Significant data bits from the receive buffer by reading the RCREG register.
 Software determines if this is the device's address. - 10.
 If an overrun occurred, clear the OERR flag by clearing the CREN receiver enable bit. - 11.
 If the device has been addressed, clear the ADDEN bit to allow all received data into the receive buffer and generate interrupts.